 Is the dividend a ‘settlement’?

-Another significant obstacle lying in the path of company owners who wish to waive dividends is the Settlements Legislation.
+Another significant obstacle for company owners seeking to waive dividends is the Settlements Legislation.

-Many small companies are owned by two shareholders – often a husband and wife.
-Dividend waivers are sometimes used to make use of one shareholder’s lower rate of tax, giving rise to a settlement of income.
+Many small companies are owned by two shareholders, often a husband and wife.
+Dividend waivers are sometimes used to take advantage of a lower tax rate for one shareholder, resulting in a potential settlement of income.

-- If the waiver were not in place, would there have been sufficient retained profits in the company to pay the same dividend rate to all shareholders?
+- If the waiver had not been in place, would the company have sufficient retained profits to pay the same dividend rate to all shareholders?

 - Would the recipient benefit financially from the arrangement, and would the waiving shareholder reasonably be aware of this?

-This arrangement could be successfully challenged by HMRC, as the company would not be able to distribute the dividend at the £2,000 rate to both shareholders if the dividend waiver had not been used.
+HMRC could successfully challenge this arrangement, as the company could not distribute the dividend at the £2,000 rate to both shareholders without the waiver.

-Find out more in HMRC TSEM4225 – situations where the Settlements Legislation will apply.
+Find out more in HMRC TSEM4225, which covers situations where the Settlements Legislation may apply.

 Recent cases involving dividend waivers

-A fairly recent high profile First-tier tribunal case – Donovan & McLaren vs. HMRC – highlights the importance of taking professional advice before using dividend waivers.
+A First-tier Tribunal case, Donovan & McLaren v HMRC, highlights the importance of seeking advice before using dividend waivers.

-In this case, two directors of a company used multiple dividend waivers to enable their wives to make use of their basic tax bands, rather than the directors’ higher rate bands.
+In this case, two company directors used multiple dividend waivers to allow their wives to use lower tax bands rather than the directors’ higher-rate bands.

 The directors owned 80% of the company, and the wives 20%.

-The directors waived their rights to receive dividends several times over three years, and after losing their appeal were told to repay £27,000 each in back taxes.
+The directors waived their rights to receive dividends several times over three years and, after losing their appeal, were required to repay £27,000 each in additional tax.

-The judge decided that the waivers were used purely to lower the aggregate tax liabilities of each couple, not for any valid commercial reasons.
+The tribunal found that the waivers were used primarily to reduce the couples’ tax liabilities, rather than for any valid commercial purpose.

-Another case (Buck v HMRC) demonstrates why the company has to have sufficient reserves in place to facilitate payment to all shareholders had the waiver not been put in place.
+Another case (Buck v HMRC) demonstrates why a company must have sufficient reserves to pay dividends to all shareholders if the waiver were not in place.

 Dividend waiver template